Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds

 and we let $\hat e_1,\hat e_2$ be an orthonormal frame tangent to the spheres $S_{t,r}\cong\mathbb S^{2}$ (scaled by $r^{-1}$ so that $|\hat e_a|_g=1$).
 We also introduce the associated (future-directed) null frame

 For any tensor $U$, we write $U_{\hat\mu\hat\nu}$ for its components in the frame $(\hat t,\hat r,\hat e_1,\hat e_2)$, and similarly $D_{\hat v}\phi:=D\phi(\hat v)$, etc.

-Unless otherwise stated, $\nabla$ denotes the Levi--Civita connection of $g$, $D$ the gauge-covariant derivative, and $\slashed{\nabla}$ the induced Levi--Civita connection on the spheres $S_{t,r}$.
+Unless otherwise stated, $\nabla$ denotes the Levi-Civita connection of $g$, $D$ the gauge-covariant derivative, and $\slashed{\nabla}$ the induced Levi-Civita connection on the spheres $S_{t,r}$.
 For nonnegative quantities $A,B$ we write $A\lesssim B$ if $A\le C B$ for a constant $C$ depending only on $M$ and the fixed differentiation order (and, when relevant, on finitely many bounds for the potential $P$); the value of $C$ may change from line to line.